 While you let your personality shine, aided by fermented thirst-quenchers, Saccharomyces’ hand written tap lists, DIY road sign pointing to key venue features, and knick-knacks on display show off the bar’s unique personality.
 Or, at the very least, give you and your pal something to talk about.

-That saccharomyces is the most common brewer’s yeast should be all the hint you need to realise the team behind the bar is a little bit obsessed with the science of fermentation.
+The fact that saccharomyces refers to the yeast involved in brewing should be all the hint you need to realise the team behind the bar is a little bit obsessed with the science of fermentation.
 Some of that obsession could be traced back to the time when part-owner and venue manager Simon Booy was a pharmacist, homebrewing in his downtime.
 Heck, why work for Big Pharma when you can serve up the drugs people actually enjoy?
+Seventeen taps pour a range of beer styles - you'll find your lagers and sessionable pales, but also the gamut of IPAs from West Coast to East Coast, farmhouse styles, and something dark pretty much all year round.
+Aussie independent producers are the main fare, but imported beers from the likes of America, New Zealand, Germany and Belgium show up with regularity.

 Yet, while beer is certainly front and centre at Saccharomyces Beer Café (it’s in the name, after all), wine isn’t too far from the spotlight either.
 The venue has gained quite a following for its annual beer vs wine dinners, where the two tango across the dining table as guests explore the differences, commonalities and convergences of the two.

-Located just a stone’s throw from Brisbane’s Cultural Centre, Saccharomyces has found itself entwined with the arts scene too.
-Its Brewsvegas 2016 calendar featured a successful Beers and Beethoven event, where punters got to drink German beers while listening to Beethoven played by a live string quartet.
-It’s also played host to events during Bris Funny Fest.
+Located just a stone’s throw from Brisbane’s Cultural Centre, Saccharomyces has found itself entwined with the arts scene too, with everything from stand-up comedy to punters drinking German beers while listening to Beethoven played by a live string quartet.

-In fact, the entire year at SBC is one full of fun and interesting events and, even when it’s just doing its day job of being a bar, it does so while celebrating great fermentation, art and pinballs – all accompanied by tasty, chewable treats.
+In fact, the entire year at SBC is one full of fun and interesting events - Canada Day, Oktoberfest and Belgian Beer Week are all multi-day opportunities to drink beers from around the world.
+And even when it’s just doing its day job of being a bar, Sacc does so while celebrating great fermentation, art and pinballs, all accompanied by tasty food.
 So, whether your visit takes in an event or you’re just dropping in for a beer, you’ll be happy either way.